 Queen's University employees who routinely purchase for the University, can be designated by the head of their faculty or department to receive a Procurement Credit Card (P-Card).
 The person applying for a P-Card must be a Queen's employee.
 Please contact the Credit Card Program Manager (See Contact List) for more information.

 The cardholder is required to read the Procurement Credit Card Policy and adhere to all P-Card policies and procedures.
 Individuals must complete the application form and sign a Cardholder Agreement Form before a P-Card can be released.
-All newly issued P-Cards are mailed directly from US Bank to the Credit Card Program Administrator at Strategic Procurement Services (SPS) for establishment in the P-Card settlement system.
-Cards can then be collected and require reconciliation training completed by contacting and arranging an appointment with the SPS Credit Card Program Assistant who can be found in the contact list above.
+All newly issued P-Cards are mailed directly from US Bank to the Credit Card Program Manager at Strategic Procurement Services (SPS) for establishment in the P-Card settlement system.
+Cards can then be collected and require reconciliation training completed by contacting and arranging an appointment with the SPS Credit Card Program Manager who can be found in the contact list above.